Superalgos/Superalgos/README.md

 "takeProfit": 0.3
 }
 ```

+The number you enter is applied as a percentage of the price of the order working always against you.
+For instance, ```"positionRate": 0.1``` means the position will be set at a price 0.1% higher if you stand on USDT or lower if you stand in BTC.

 The result of slippage in simulations is taken into account by the graphic representation of each trade created by the Simulation Trades layer.
 Take a look at the image below: